 Uncertainty in income taxes: PFM evaluates uncertainty in income tax positions based on a more-likely-than-not recognition standard.
 If that threshold is met, the tax position is then measured at the largest amount that is greater than 50% likely of being realized upon ultimate settlement.
-As of June 30, 2021 and 2020, there are no accruals for uncertain tax positions.
+As of June 30, 2022 and 2021, there are no accruals for uncertain tax positions.
 If applicable, the Organization records interest and penalties as a component of income tax expense.
-Tax years from 2018 through the current year remain open for examination by tax authorities.
+Tax years from 2019 through the current year remain open for examination by tax authorities.

-Reclassification: Certain 2020 balances have been reclassified to reflect 2021 presentation.
+Reclassification: Certain 2021 balances have been reclassified to reflect the 2022 presentation.

-Subsequent events: Management has evaluated subsequent events for disclosure in these consolidated financial statements through September 23, 2021, which was the date the consolidated financial statements were available to be issued.
+Subsequent events: Management has evaluated subsequent events for disclosure in these consolidated financial statements through September 23, 2022, which was the date the consolidated financial statements were available to be issued.